ooakind/ooakind.github.io/_pages/about.md

 I am actively exploring human-centered intelligent systems, asking the long-term research question:
-> **_"Could highly intelligent AI systems mitigate unnecessary social conflicts in human lives by reducing the inevitable human errors that cause them?"_**
+> **_"Could highly intelligent AI systems mitigate social conflicts by reducing inevitable human errors that cause them?"_**

 As an amateur researcher, I have been delving into the question of what kinds of AI systems would be effective in addressing various real-life communication challenges and how to design and develop such systems.